Searching for the right business to purchase means looking for one that is up for sale, surely? Well, no.

 When looking for the ‘best fit’ for your priorities, searching off-market is more likely to produce favourable results compared with on-market and is therefore often the best approach to take.

-It is fair to say that most business which are put up for sale have a personal reason behind that decision.
-Frequently, marketed business sales are run owners-managers who are retiring or planning to leave for another reason without the desire to carry on any longer.
-Many of these owners are only willing to carry on while they are seeking their final pay-out for a career’s worth or work.
+It is fair to say that most businesses that are put up for sale have a personal reason behind that decision.
+Frequently, marketed business sales are run by owners-managers who are retiring or planning to leave for another reason without the desire to carry on any longer.
+Many of these owners are only willing to carry on while they are seeking their final pay-out for a career’s worth of work.

 There is only so much you can tell from our website.